saieva/saieva.github.io/_posts/2022-11-15-Solving-the-Jane-Street-Software-Engineering-Mock-Interview-Problem.markdown

 A fact such as `["ft", 12, "in"]` would return `["in", 1/12, "ft"]` as an inverse fact.

-The mock interview landed on a different design based on a dictionary data structure (rather than a list-of-lists as I used) and a graph with a breath first algorithm (rather than the recusive algorithm in my solution).
+The mock interview landed on a different design based on a dictionary data structure implementing a connected graph with a breath first algorithm (rather than the list-of-lists and recusive algorithm in my solution).

-The mock interview implemented a solution in approximately 40 minutes (excluding the time to state requirements and summary at the end).
-I was working on my solution for between 3-4 hours over two days; I had a lot of extra time to consider the problem.
+The mock interview implemented a solution in approximately 40 minutes (excluding the time to state requirements and summarize at the end).
+I worked on the recursive solution for a total of 3-4 hours over two days.
+My solution includes 12 unit tests containing 49 asserts.
+Although I could have productively reasoned about a recursive solution in a conversation, I would have found it very difficult to write anything close to executable code without the feedback of the edit-run-debug and TDD (Test Driven Development) cycles.

-My solution includes 12 unit tests and 49 asserts.
-The investment in unit tests influences the design and supports changes to the code in the future.
-With the extra time I created executable code and tests.

 Source code for the recursive solution and unit tests can be downloaded here from GitHub.